softlayer/softlayer-python/docs/dev/cli.rst

 First Example
 -------------
-For the first example, we can create `slcli table-example` by creating the following file at SoftLayer/CLI/table_example.py:
+For the first example, we can create `slcli table-example` by creating the following file at softlayer/cli/table_example.py:

 ::

-    from SoftLayer.CLI import formatting
+    from softlayer.cli import formatting

     import click